gaberust/rot_cipher/README.md

 A 100% Sekur PHP Module for ROT encoding text.

 # Installing and debugging
-Note: This has only been tested on a fresh install of Ubuntu Server 20.04.2 LTS.
+Note: This has only been tested on a fresh install of Debian 10 32-bit.

 1) Update the system
 ```bash